 Fort William - The starting point

 Welcome to Fort William, Scotland.
-This town is located in the southern Highlands of Scotland and sits on the western shore of Loch Linnhe at the foot of Ben Nevis.
+This town is located in the southern Scottigsh Highlands and sits on the western shore of Loch Linnhe at the foot of Ben Nevis.

 Fort William is the second-largest city in the Scottish highlands Scotland.
 It was initially an army outpost built by William of Orange to deter Jacobite rebellions.